 Prior to entering academia, Professor Kim accumulated accounting and finance industry experience in various roles.
 He worked as a budget analyst at American Airlines, preparing operating and capital budget for the airline’s airport operations.
 Prior to that, he worked as a debt capital markets analyst at Barclays Capital, facilitating companies to issue corporate bonds.
 He also worked at Lehman Brothers as a credit risk management research analyst.
 Additionally, as an undergraduate student, he worked as a summer intern at Banc of America Securities in syndicated loan origination and at a boutique investment bank specializing in mergers and acquisitions.

-Professor Kim teaches managerial accounting to Rotman Full-Time MBA students.
+Professor Kim teaches managerial accounting to Rotman Commerce students.

 2016 – present

 2006 – 2007

 Debt Capital Markets Analyst; Investment Grade Bond Origination, Barclays Capital, Inc.

 Research Analyst; Credit Risk Management, Lehman Brothers, Inc.

 Debt Capital Markets Analyst (Summer Intern); Syndicated Loans Origination, Banc of America Securities LLC

 Research Analyst (Summer Intern); Mergers & Acquisitions, The Carson Medlin Co.

 Selected Publications - Papers